iyudintsev/glasses_detector/README.md

 4) At this step, you should execute `python3 run_model.py` for the model training.

 5) If you want to use the trained model then you should execute `python3 main.py path/to/images`.
 The input is the folder with images and the output is a file `results.txt` with paths to the images containing persons with glasses.

+## Telegram support

+We added `bot.py` for using this service as a telegram bot.

+You should just add a token for the telegram bot in the file `token.txt`.